bernardopires/django-tenant-schemas/README.markdown

     ./manage.py migrate_schemas --list

-handy if you're curious or
+handy if you're curious.
+Or

     ./manage.py migrate_schemas myapp 0001_initial --fake

-in case you're just switching `myapp` application to use South migrations.
+in case you're just switching your `myapp` application to use South migrations.

 Running the tests
 ------------------------